Fodark/fodark.github.io/_pages/about.md

 My research interest lies in the topic of generative models (in particular Diffusion Models and GANs) for entertainment and privacy-preserving applications.
 It has been the natural continu

-Beside research, I am a huge nerd: books, comics, TV series and videogames... when I'm not reading papers...
+Beside research, I am a huge nerd: books, comics, TV series and videogames.

 During my studies I fell in love with the Linux and OSS world, as it strives to foster an equal view of the world.